dipanjanS/nlp_workshop_odsc_europe20/README.md

 ## Session Outline

 ### Module 1: NLP Essentials
 Here we start with the basics of how to process and work with text data and strings.
-Look at essential components of a NLP pipeline and get started on some of the key components from this pipeline including understanding POS tagging, Named Entity Recognition, Spelling Correction and Text Pre-processing.
+Look at essential components of a NLP pipeline and get started on some of the key components from this pipeline including understanding POS tagging, Named Entity Recognition and Text Pre-processing.
 We will look at traditional approaches as well as newer deep transfer learning based approaches for a few of these components.

-__Key Focus Areas: Text Pre-processing, NER, POS Tagging, Spelling Corrections__
+__Key Focus Areas: Text Pre-processing, NER, POS Tagging__

 <br/>